Remove JFrog CLI Server Configurations

 Important Notes

-• Non-existent server ID: If the specified server-id does not exist, the CLI prints an informational message and exits 0.
-Confirm your server ID with jf config show before running remove in automation scripts.
+• Non-existent server ID.
+If the specified server-id does not exist, the JFrog CLI prints an informational message and exits 0.
+Confirm your server ID with jf config show before you run remove in automation scripts.